FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 Each level of category filter requires a key/value pair.

-_Keys_ require the same two-step encoding pattern like in FACT-Finder NG.
+_Keys_ require the same two-step encoding pattern like in FactFinder NG.
 Special purpose characters must be encoded individually, then the parts joined with `/` before being _"URL-plus"_ encoded as a whole.

 ```